exercism/fsharp/exercises/practice/kindergarten-garden/.docs/instructions.md

 Then if asked for Alice's plants, it should provide:

-- Violets, radishes, violets, radishes
+- Violets, Radishes, Violets, Radishes

 While asking for Bob's plants would yield:

-- Clover, grass, clover, clover
+- Clover, Grass, Clover, Clover